python/mypy/CONTRIBUTING.md

 labels to carry some other information.
 Here's what our milestones and labels mean.

-### Milestones
+### Task priority and sizing

-We use GitHub "milestones" ([see our list](https://github.com/python/mypy/milestones)) to roughly order what we want to do soon and less soon.
+We use GitHub "labels" ([see our list](https://github.com/python/mypy/labels)) to roughly order what we want to do soon and less soon.
+There's two dimensions taken into

-This means they represent a combination of priority and scale of work.
+account: **priority** (does it matter to our users) and **size** (how long will it take to complete).

-Bugs that aren't a huge deal but do matter to users and don't seem like a lot of work to fix generally go in a near milestone; things that will take longer may go further out.
+Bugs that aren't a huge deal but do matter to users and don't seem like a lot of work to fix generally will be dealt with sooner; things that will take longer may go further out.

-Specifically:

-* **Numbered milestones** correspond to releases.
-These assignments are changeable, and issues may be moved earlier or later.
-  Assignments to further-out milestones are more likely to change.
-* Point releases, like 0.x.y when we're already at 0.x.z, generally have issues that are less work to tackle and whose user-facing impact is small or a bugfix.
-Meatier or more radical issues generally go to a full "minor" release, like 0.x.0.
-* **Future** has other things we don't currently plan to get to anytime soon -- akin to "backlog" in some systems.
+We are trying to keep the backlog at a manageable size, an issue that is unlikely to be acted upon in foreseeable future is going to be respectfully closed.
+This doesn't mean the issue is not important, but rather reflects the man power limits of the team.

-* **Questions** is for issue threads where a user is asking a question but it isn't yet clear that it represents something to actually change.
+The **question** label is for issue threads where a user is asking a question but it isn't yet clear that it represents something to actually change.
 We use the issue tracker as the preferred venue for such questions, even when they aren't literally issues, to keep down the number of distinct discussion venues anyone needs to track.
-These might move to a different milestone if after discussion a bug or feature request emerges.
+These might evolve into a bug or feature request.

-* Issues **without a milestone** haven't been triaged.
-We aim to triage all new issues promptly, but there are some issues from 2015 and earlier that we haven't yet reviewed for triage since adopting these conventions.
+Issues **without a priority or size** haven't been triaged.
+We aim to triage all new issues promptly, but there are some issues from previous years that we haven't yet re-reviewed since adopting these conventions.

-### Labels
+### Other labels

 * **needs discussion**: This issue needs agreement on some kind of design before it makes sense to implement it, and it either doesn't yet have a design or doesn't yet have agreement on one.
-* **feature**, **bug**, **refactoring**: These classify the user-facing impact of the change.
+* **feature**, **bug**, **crash**, **refactoring**, **documentation**:
+  These classify the user-facing impact of the change.
 Specifically "refactoring" means there should be no user-facing effect.
-* **duplicate**, **wontfix**: These identify issues that we've closed for the respective reasons.
-* **priority**, **question**, **postponed**: These labels predate the milestone conventions and are deprecated; they should be gone on all issues that have been triaged to a milestone.
+* **topic-** labels group issues touching a similar aspect of the project, for example PEP 484 compatibility, a specific command-line option or dependency.